sink666/dland/README.md

     gcc -std=gnu99 -O2 -Os -Wall -Wextra -Werror -pedantic
 ```

+clone it, run it with ./dland and regret it immediately.

 #### future updates?
 * make it mimick a real philosopher
 * arguments to take input from any file, output to a named file